BAJAJ BROKING

 Some exceptions may apply depending on your situation.
 Here are key exemptions you should know about:

-If your dividend income from a single fund house is less than ₹5,000 in a financial year, no TDS is deducted.
+If your total dividend income from a fund house is less than ₹5,000 in a financial year, no TDS is deducted under Section 194K.

-Any profit earned from selling or switching mutual fund units is not subject to TDS under this section.
+Any profit you make by selling or switching mutual fund units is not subject to TDS under this section, though you must report it in your tax return.

-If you are a non-resident, Section 194K does not apply to you.
-Instead, tax is deducted under Section 195 at applicable rates.
+Section 194K does not apply to non-resident investors.
+Instead, their tax is deducted under Section 195, following different rates and rules for foreign investors.

-Unlike some other sections, declarations such as Form 15G or 15H are not valid to avoid TDS under Section 194K.
+Unlike other TDS sections, submitting Form 15G or 15H will not stop TDS deduction under Section 194K.
+The rules don’t accept these declarations here.

 Before Section 194K came into effect, mutual fund dividends were tax-free in your hands.
 The fund house paid Dividend Distribution Tax (DDT), and you received the net dividend without any TDS.